DM8tyProgrammer/mighty-articles/parsing.md

 ### Syntactic Analysis

-_Syntactic Analysis_ analyses the structure formed as keeping tokens in order as their positions.
+_Syntactic Analysis_ examines the structure formed as "keeping tokens as they appeared."
 It also validates and extracts engraved data to create the preferred Data Structure.
 ![](https://miro.medium.com/max/1400/1*BbkHRIrzKed91Y3VILCEMQ.png)
 In date parsing example: “day is followed by month and year.”
 The order is checked by Regex Engine, also extraction is done based on order and matches.